ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ##### SCT Data Structures

 TBD TBD
-- If proof fetching is enabled, do not delete an SCT until it has had a proof resolved to a STH.
+This section is not well abstracted to be used for both servers and clients.
 TKTK

 The SCT class contains data pertaining specifically to the SCT itself.